alterNERDtive/EDDiscovery-wiki/Home.md

 * [[EDDB|EDDB integration with EDDiscovery]]
 * [[Coriolis|Coriolis integration with EDDiscovery]]
 * [[ED Shipyard|ED Shipyard integration with EDDiscovery]]
-* EDDN Network : Run by [EDCD](https://edcd.github.io/), this distributes information on shipyards, markets, stations, scans to the EDCD community (EDSM, EDDB, etc).
+* [[EDDN Network|EDDN-Integration-with-EDDiscovery]] : Run by [EDCD](https://edcd.github.io/), this distributes information on shipyards, markets, stations, scans to the EDCD community (EDSM, EDDB, etc).

 Use [[the Settings Panel|Using the Settings Panel]] to configure these options.